Jordan Zimmerman (advertising): Philanthropy and political activities

 With the Florida Governors appointment, Jordan Zimmerman served on the board of trustees at the University of South Florida, eventually becoming the chairman of the board, where he served for over 12 years.
 In 2015, he donated $10,000,000 to his alma mater, the University of South Florida where the Zimmerman School of Advertising and Mass Communications is named after him; and where he spearheaded a revamp of the university's Advertising program.

 In 2015, he was named to the Horatio Alger Association of Distinguished Americans.
-While most other scholarships focus exclusively on academic achievement or leadership potential, Horatio Alger Scholarships are also intended for promising students who have critical financial need, demonstrate integrity and perseverance in overcoming adversity, and are determined to succeed.

 Zimmerman is a registered Republican.
 In 2006 he hosted, in his Boca Raton estate, the sitting President of the United States of America, George W. Bush, for a small gathering of 25 couples, and in one night he raised $1,250,000.
+He is involved in the Palm Beach Jewish Federation, Take Stock In Children, and the Florence Fuller Child Development Center.

 Mobile Home Park investments

-Jordan Zimmerman personally began acquiring Mobile Home Parks in the early 2000s.
-He strategically entered the market for manufactured-home communities, acquiring and managing extensive land-lease properties under entities collectively known as "Mobile Home Parks".
+Jordan Zimmerman began acquiring Mobile Home Parks in the early 2000s.
 Over the subsequent decades, he built a significant, diversified portfolio spanning dozens of states, independently appraised and audited at over US$3 billion.

-By 2025, Zimmerman's real estate entities control more than 150 mobile home parks comprising over 47,000 individual pads across dozens of states, including Florida, the Carolinas, Georgia, Texas, Arizona, and Northern California, to name a few.
-Although Zimmerman maintains a low public profile regarding these ventures, the substantial scale and value of these holdings positions them among the largest privately held portfolio in the mobile home park industry.
+By 2025, Zimmerman's real estate entities control more than 150 mobile home parks comprising over 47,000 individual pads across dozens of states, including Florida, the Carolinas, Georgia, Texas, Arizona, and Northern California.
+These holdings are among the largest privately held portfolio in the mobile home park industry.

+Personal life

+Zimmerman has been married four times.
+His first wife was Amy B Natiss Paul.
+His second wife was Melissa B Feldman Zimmerman.
+His third wife was Denise (née Broadrick) Zimmerman who was raised Roman Catholic but converted to Judaism, the religion of her husband.
+Zimmerman has four children.
+His fourth wife is Terry Lee Zimmerman.
+He has homes in Boca Raton, Florida and Westhampton, New York.
+He is of Jewish descent.